RIR360/Noxford-Library/README.md

 ![image](https://user-images.githubusercontent.com/50569315/135064755-4608e3cb-9354-4f68-9ab3-92ca5c531d31.png)

 ## Dashboard
 Dashboard keeps track of the books that a user have placed hold on.
-Anyone can place hold for any book by loggin into the site.
+Anyone can place hold for any book by logging into the site.

 ![dashboard](https://user-images.githubusercontent.com/50569315/135064027-941163b8-81b4-4bdf-a93d-f455b53d7d0f.jpg)